Serj Tankian: Harakiri (2012), Orca (2013), and Jazz-iz-Christ (2013)

-Film scores (20172019)
+Film and television scores (2017–2022)

-He was a surprise guest performer for the Game of Thrones Live Concert Experience in Los Angeles on March 25, 2017, singing "The Rains of Castamere."
+He was a surprise guest performer for the Game of Thrones Live Concert Experience in Los Angeles on March 25, 2017, singing "The Rains of Castamere".
 His rendition of the song also made it onto the soundtrack for the eighth season of Game of Thrones in 2019.

 In June and July 2017, he was a guest on multiple shows of the Prophets of Rage during System of a Down's European tour, singing "Like a Stone" in memory of his friend, Audioslave's Chris Cornell.

 In November 2017, Swedish independent label Woah Dad! acquired the albums that Tankian recorded for Reprise Records.

 Tankian composed music for I Am Not Alone, a 2019 documentary film about the 2018 Armenian revolution.
 He was also an executive producer of the film.

+Tankian composed the music for the second season of the Netflix series Down to Earth with Zac Efron.

 Fuktronic (2020)

 Fuktronic, an electronic music collaboration with Mindless Self Indulgence's Jimmy Urine was released in May 2020, after the duo released a sample on SoundCloud.
 Fuktronic is described as "the team of Serj Tankian and Jimmy Urine from Mindless Self Indulgence, making a soundtrack for the ultimate British Gangster Film.
 It's an electronic album with 12 tracks (4 instrumental and 8 tracks that have original scripted dialogue that portrays the trials and tribulations of a fresh out of prison British gangster who hasn't learned his lesson)."